usafa-astro-201/2024-spring/00 preparation/readme.md

 You will complete and submit all assignments as follows

 - complete assignment, save, commit changes to your local repository
-- push changes to github
+- push changes to origin/remote repository/github
-- request review using a pull request on github.com
+- On github.com (not in tortoisegit) request a review using a pull request
   - click on *pull requests* -> *new*
   - **base**: feedback; **compare**: main
   - *create pull request*